andyclymer/ControlBoard/README.md

 For a full explanation of all component states and values, check out the sample code in the `/Examples` directory and the table of Component Notifications at the end of this document.

-If you're new to the Arduino, a [[shopping list|Shopping-List]] is coming together on this repo's wiki.
+If you're new to the Arduino, a [shopping list](Shopping-List) is coming together on this repo's wiki.
 More pages will be added with circuit examples as well.

 ## Component Input/Output Notifications